etcd-io/website/content/en/docs/v3.6/learning/api.md

 }
 ```

-* Key, Range_End - The key range to fetch.
+* `key`, `range_end` - The key range to fetch.
-* Limit - the maximum number of keys returned for the request.
+* `limit`- the maximum number of keys returned for the request.
 When limit is set to 0, it is treated as no limit.
-* Revision - the point-in-time of the key-value store to use for the range.
+* `revision` - the point-in-time of the key-value store to use for the range.
 If revision is less or equal to zero, the range is over the latest key-value store.
-If the revision is compacted, ErrCompacted is returned as a response.
+If the revision is compacted, `ErrCompacted` is returned as a response.
-* Sort_Order - the ordering for sorted requests.
+* `sort_order` - the ordering for sorted requests.
-* Sort_Target - the key-value field to sort.
+* `sort_target` - the key-value field to sort.
-* Serializable - sets the range request to use serializable member-local reads.
+* `serializable` - sets the range request to use serializable member-local reads.
 By default, Range is linearizable; it reflects the current consensus of the cluster.
 For better performance and availability, in exchange for possible stale reads, a serializable range request is served locally without needing to reach consensus with other nodes in the cluster.
-* Keys_Only - return only the keys and not the values.
+* `keys_only` - return only the keys and not the values.
-* Count_Only - return only the count of the keys in the range.
+* `count_only` - return only the count of the keys in the range.
-* Min_Mod_Revision - the lower bound for key mod revisions; filters out lesser mod revisions.
+* `min_mod_revision` - the lower bound for returned key mod revisions; all keys with lesser mod revisions will be filtered away.
-* Max_Mod_Revision - the upper bound for key mod revisions; filters out greater mod revisions.
+* `max_mod_revision` - the upper bound for key mod revisions; all keys with greater mod revisions will be filtered away.
-* Min_Create_Revision - the lower bound for key create revisions; filters out lesser create revisions.
+* `min_create_revision` - the lower bound for returned key create revisions; all keys will lesser revisions will be filtered away.
-* Max_Create_Revision - the upper bound for key create revisions; filters out greater create revisions.
+* `max_create_revision` - the upper bound for returned key create revisions; all keys with greater create revisions will be filtered away.

 The client receives a `RangeResponse` message from the `Range` call: